 The more personalized your messages are, the higher the engagement you’ll receive.
-And personalization includes much more than simply dropping in a customer’s first name.
-You might also send messages specific to the service they received or offers that are specific to their preferences.
+Personalization includes much more than simply dropping in a customer’s first name.
+You might also send messages specific to the service they received or offers tailored to their preferences.

 3. Sign Off Every Time

-Don’t expect that a customer has your phone number saved down in their phone.
+Don’t expect that a customer has your phone number saved in their phone.
 Chances are, you’re still showing up as a string of numbers in their “from” field, so be sure to sign off with the name of your business in every text.

 4. Share an Offer

-As mentioned above, SMS marketing is a great way to provide value to your customers — and what better way than through a personalized offer?
+SMS marketing is a great way to provide value to your customers — and what better way than through a personalized offer?
 The more customers feel like they are saving money by receiving your texts, the more they will value hearing from you.

 5. Allow for Easy Opt-Outs

-Make sure to remove barriers for customers that would like to opt-out of your SMS marketing campaign.
-For example, you could include a note at the bottom of your text message saying “Text STOP if you would no longer like to receive our messages.”
+Make sure to remove barriers for customers who want to opt out of your SMS marketing campaign.
+For example, you could include a note at the bottom of your text message saying, “Text STOP if you would no longer like to receive our messages.”

 6. Choose Your Timing Wisely

-7. Invite Dialogue
+8. Invite Dialogue

 If your SMS marketing platform allows for two-way communication, make sure your customers know it!
 Invite dialogue by asking questions at the end of your communications.
 For example, if you send a new offer, you might follow it up with, “Does this interest you?” or “Do you have any questions?”

 Reach Your Customers with Texting Base

-Texting Base is a tremendous solution to get your SMS marketing off the ground with a streamlined transition for you and your marketing team.
+Texting Base is an excellent solution to get your SMS marketing off the ground, with a streamlined transition for you and your marketing team.
 Our SMS marketing platform provides simple SMS and MMS solutions for businesses.
-Its user-friendly, affordable platform is ideal for any business size and industry, including in-store and online retail, radio stations, schools, restaurants, real estate, enterprises, nonprofits and many more.
+It’s user-friendly and ideal for any business, including in-store and online retail, radio stations, schools, restaurants, real estate, enterprises, nonprofits and many more.